artikcloud/artikcloud-cloudconnector-samples/template/README.md

 ### Unit Tests

 Both the samples and the template use [Spock framework](http://spockframework.github.io/spock/docs/1.0/index.html) for unit tests.
-It is a Groovy framework that reports in-equality more friendly than JUnit.
+It is a Groovy framework that reports inequality more easily than JUnit does.
 However, you can use your favorite framework to do your own unit tests.

 The class `utils.FakeContext` provides a default Context implementation, which you can use and customize in your tests.